nfuhs/get-started-elm/part-two.md

 #### Conclusion

-I hope you enjoyed reading part two if you liked it feel free to follow me on [GitHub](https://github.com/nfuhs) or [Twitter](https://twitter.com/NorbertFuhs) if you have any questions just post an issue in this repo:
+I hope you enjoyed reading part two if you liked it feel free to follow me on [GitHub](https://github.com/nfuhs) or [Twitter](https://twitter.com/NorbertFuhs) if you have any questions just post an issue to this repo:

 [https://github.com/nfuhs/get-started-elm](https://github.com/nfuhs/get-started-elm)